pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/import-from-adls-azure.md

 # Azure Data Lake Storage

-You can enable the Azure Data Lake Storage using the plugin `pinot-adls`.
-In the controller or server, add the config -
+Enable the Azure Data Lake Storage using the `pinot-adls` plugin.
+In the controller or server, add the config:

 ```
 -Dplugins.dir=/opt/pinot/plugins -Dplugins.include=pinot-adls